-Above: Supporters of a Tennessee bottle bill gather at KP Duty's in Bristol, October 31, 2007, to celebrate the final mile of Marge Davis' month-long, 880-mile Cycling for Recycling bicycle ride.
+Above: Supporters of Tennessee deposit-return gather at KP Duty's in Bristol, October 31, 2007, to celebrate the final mile of Marge Davis' 880-mile Cycling for Recycling bicycle ride to raise awareness of the bottle bill and gauge the level of public support.
 Left to right: Bob Mueller (who rode the final miles), Jim Elliott, Ellen Mueller, Fred Testa, Margaret Feirabend and Edd Hill.

-Unfortunately, Sue King-Marschalk left before Marge remembered to dig out her camera.
-It's the findings of two professional, randomized statewide surveys, the 2008 Recycling Poll by the Social Science Research Institute at the University of Tennessee, and the MTSU Poll in late 2009.
-Even the pollsters seemed surprised, but the results were consistent and clear: Support for a container deposit is broad and nonpartisan, extending from rural folk to city dwellers, from the very wealthy to those of more modest means, from young to old, black to white and Democrats to Republicans.
+It's true: The vast majority of Tennesseans support a 5-cent deposit, with returns to redemption centers.
+That's not just anecdotal.
+And it's not just the results of informal polling by newspapers, legislators and door-to-door canvassers.
+It's the findings of two professional, randomized statewide surveys, the 2008 Recycling Poll by the Social Science Research Institute at the University of Tennessee, and the MTSU Fall Poll in late 2009.
+Even the pollsters seemed surprised, but the results were consistent and clear: Support for a container deposit is broad and nonpartisan, extending from rural folk to city dwellers, from the very wealthy to those of more modest means, from young to old, liberal to conservative and Democrats to Republicans.
 (Click here to see the demographics breakdown of both surveys.)

-The fact is, despite opponents' claims that deposits are unpopular, inefficient and obsolete, bottle bills are not only here to stay; they have been heating up in recent years, due in no small measure to public dismay over the mounting plastic pollution in our oceans.
-Since 2016, EIGHT new deposit programs—in Scotland, England, the tiny island-nation of Malta, four Australian states or territories and now the third-largest state in India, Maharashtra—home to Mumbai (former Bombay), the thriving "Bollywood" movie industry and 112 million people—have been announced or implemented, bringing to more than 50 the total number of deposit-return "schemes" worldwide, representing more than 430 million people.
+The fact is, despite lingering claims that deposits are unpopular, inefficient and obsolete, bottle bills are not only here to stay; they are probably inevitable.
+In just the last two years (2016 to the present), nine new programs—Scotland, England, Malta, four new Australian territories, Jamaica and Maharashtra state in India—have been announced or implemented, representing more than 430 million people and bringing to more than 50 the total number of deposit-return "schemes" worldwide.
 Far from being the dinosaurs that opponents would have you believe, deposits are a time-tested solution to a uniquely modern crisis.

-If you, your Tennessee business, church, civic group or other entity supports a 5-cent Tennessee deposit with returns to redemption centers, please let us know and we'll add your endorsement to the appropriate category.
+If you or your Tennessee business, church, civic group or other entity supports a 5-cent deposit on glass, plastic and aluminum beverage containers sold in Tennessee with returns to redemption centers, please let us know and we'll add your endorsement to the appropriate category at the top of this webpage.
 You can let us know of your support via email (email@example.com), or through our Get Involved page, or by completing and returning our entity endorsement form.
-We'd also like to create a logo display on the homepage, so if your entity has one, please email it to Marge.
+If your entity has a logo, send that as well, and we'll display it proudly, with an embedded link to your website.
 Finally, we need more local government endorsements, so if you serve on your county commission or city council, please consider introducing a resolution of support.
 We'll be more than happy to provide information, speakers and other resources to educate your colleagues.
-And remember: regular citizens can ask their commissioners or council members to do so.